mit-ll-ai-technology/maite/docs/source/tutorials/basic_evaluation.rst

 Listing and Loading Models
 ==========================

-The JATIC Toolbox provides APIs for listing and loading models and pretrained weights from multiple providers, including `TorchVision <https://pytorch.org/vision/stable/models.html>`__ and `HuggingFace <https://huggingface.co/models>`__.
+The MAITE provides APIs for listing and loading models and pretrained weights from multiple providers, including `TorchVision <https://pytorch.org/vision/stable/models.html>`__ and `HuggingFace <https://huggingface.co/models>`__.